 Her way of calmly adjusting to what had happened!
 So far we haven’t walked to school yet because we have been going in the new car!!
 Hoot!
 Hoot!

 SMARTER, FASTER, BETTER

 He basically uses some powerful real life examples to share key insights into productivity.
 The content was thought provoking and really interesting.

-Like describing research that shows how senior people living in aged care continue to make choices for themselves.
-For example, how the furniture in their room is arranged or whether they will eat what is served to them.
+For example; describing research that shows how healthy it is for people living in aged care to continue to make choices for themselves.
+How the furniture in their room is arranged or whether they will eat what is served to them.
 Even these inconsequential choices will help them live longer and be healthier.

 One plane full of people survived because the pilot could picture what a successful landing would look under extreme circumstances.
 Another plane full of people perished because the pilots did not have the mental models they needed to recognise what was wrong and make the necessary corrections.
 Talk about the consequences of decisions!!

-For example, what does good parenting look like?
+For me personally, what does good parenting look like?
 What does it feel like to relate calmly and in control with my kids?
 How do I imagine them responding?
 Practicing good mental models prepares me for the real situation and helps me to respond rather than react.